 You can expect to have between 5-7 treatments for bolder tattoos, and for lighter and smaller tattoos, it can be as few as 3.

 Laser tattoo removal is painful and expensive.
 It can cost anywhere between 50 to 100 dollars a session.

 Tattoo Removal Cream

-Tattoo removal cream has become a popular option in recent years.
-These creams can be bought online or in some tattoo shops.
+Moreover, tattoo removal cream has become a popular option in recent years.
+You can also buy these creams online or in some tattoo shops.